The Ataris: Kung Fu Records (1996–2001)

 In June 1997, Roe moved from Anderson, Indiana to Santa Barbara, California.
 Shortly afterward, Marko Desantis joined the band on bass for a short time.
 Thomason decided to leave the band to stay in Indiana, and the group toured as a three-piece for a short while.
 After a brief tour in October 1997, this lineup disbanded.
 Roe, out of money and living in a van, contemplated moving back to Indiana.
 But the band still had an upcoming tour booked with Dance Hall Crashers and Unwritten Law, so Roe decided to give the band one more shot.
 He got his friend from Santa Barbara, Mike Davenport, to play bass.
 Davenport shared a small rehearsal space on East Haley Street with his friend Marco Peña, who was in a different band.
-One day at the rehearsal space, Roe and Davenport heard the drummer of Peña's band, Chris Knapp, playing and immediately asked him to join The Ataris.
+One day at the rehearsal space, Roe and Davenport heard the drummer of Peña's band, Chris Knapp, playing and immediately asked him to join the Ataris.
 While Roe and Davenport joked that Peña would be upset over them "stealing" his band's drummer, Peña surprised them by showing up at their practice the next day, strapping on his guitar, and playing along.
 It turned out Peña had learned all the songs from Anywhere But Here.
 He joined the band as a second guitarist and the foursome went on their scheduled tour.
-However, Peña soon left the band due to personal reasons and was replaced by Patrick Riley.
+However, Peña soon left the band for personal reasons and was replaced by Patrick Riley.